oxygenxml/oxygen-publishing-template-samples/templates/tiles-groups/README.md

 [XSLT Extension](https://www.oxygenxml.com/doc/versions/23.1/ug-webhelp-responsive/topics/whr-responsive-override-xslt-dita-xslt-import.html) File to change the structure generated for the Tiles component.

 The XSLT extension overrides the default processing for the Tiles component that would have generated a tile for each top-level topic.
-Instead of this it generates group of tiles for each top level topic with the topic title acting as header for the tiles group.
+Instead of this it generates a group of tiles for each top level topic with the topic title acting as header for the tiles group.
 The tiles in each group are generated from the second level topics.

 The XSLT extension: